moomoomoo309/sceneEditor/Code Style.md

 - If a function is "stable", meaning its arguments and return values are unlikely to change, put a doc comment before it saying what it does.
     - If the function returns nothing, use `@return nil` for the return tag.
 - If a function takes no arguments, don't use the colon syntax, because the self parameter is unnecessary, and that may not be clear.
-- If a function takes only a singular string parameter or a singular table parameter, omit the parentheses.
+- If a function takes only a singular string parameter or a singular table parameter, omit the parentheses and put a space between the argument and the function.
     - If you think the function may need parentheses later or are not sure, do not omit the parentheses.
+    - Ex: `error "You borked it up!"`

 ### Variable Naming